Senate body for raising govt employees’ salary by 10pc

 ISLAMABAD: The Senate Standing Committee on Finance has recommended increasing the salaries of government officers by 10 per cent.

-A meeting of the Senate Standing Committee on Finance, presided over by Senator Farooq H Naik on Thursday, recommended to increase salaries of the government employees by 10 per cent.
-During the meeting, Senator Khanzada said that considering the rise in inflation, the salaries of government employees should be increased.
+According to details a meeting of Senate Standing Committee on Finance was presided over by Senator Farooq H Naik on Thursday recommended to increase salaries of the government employees by 10 per cent.
+During the meeting Senator Khanzada said that considering the rise in inflation the salaries of government employees should be increased.

 ISLAMABAD: The Senate Standing Committee on Finance has recommended increasing the salaries of government officers by 10 per cent.

-A meeting of the Senate Standing Committee on Finance, presided over by Senator Farooq H Naik on Thursday, recommended to increase salaries of the government employees by 10 per cent.
-During the meeting, Senator Khanzada said that considering the rise in inflation, the salaries of government employees should be increased.
+According to details a meeting of Senate Standing Committee on Finance was presided over by Senator Farooq H Naik on Thursday recommended to increase salaries of the government employees by 10 per cent.
+During the meeting Senator Khanzada said that considering the rise in inflation the salaries of government employees should be increased.